 An unprecedented nationwide probe by the Ministry of Land and Resources since last July into rampant land abuses has resulted in 2,426 development zones being shut down.

-Though the zones targetted by the move were mostly approved by local government, state-level ones are also influenced and could not add new land since the probe started, the official said.
+Though the zones targeted by the move were mostly approved by local government, State-level ones are also influenced and could not add new land since the probe started, the official said.

 "Many foreign investors intend to enter the zones, but they can not find enough land to host their investment," he said.